amitjoy/feature-flags-for-osgi/README.md

 #### Building for source

-1. Add slf4j and Google Guava to your Eclipse IDE Installation's Target Platform
+1. Add slf4j, Google Guava and GSON to your Eclipse IDE Installation's Target Platform
 2. Import this project

 ### Todos